nazariyg/Phred/README.md

 echo $map->length();  // 5
 ```

-Naturally, the values in an OOP map are accessible with `[ ]` operator and you can iterate over an OOP map with `foreach` statement:
+Naturally, the values in an OOP map are accessible with `[ ]` operator and you can iterate through an OOP map with `foreach`:

 ```php
 $map = new Ma();